opf/openproject/docs/installation-and-operations/faq/README.md

 You can either try the manual installation, or ask in the forum whether this could be added to the list of supported distributions.
 We try to support recent major distributions, but due to maintenance and operations cost cannot freely add to that list.

-### What is the better option to run OpenProject in production environments: docker or linux packages?
+### What is the better option to run OpenProject in production environments: Docker or Linux packages?

 We recommend the Linux packages [if you have a compatible distribution](../system-requirements/) and a separate machine for OpenProject, since it will allow for the easiest and most flexible setup.
-Use a docker-based image either for quickly spinning up an environment or if you have knowledge in setting up and maintaining docker-based installations.
+Use a Docker-based image either for quickly spinning up an environment or if you have knowledge in setting up and maintaining Docker-based installations.

 ### Can I use a virtual machine (VM) to install OpenProject?